-We have consumed substantial amounts of capital to date as we continue our research and development activities, including our Phase 2b study of arhalofenate.
-As of June 30, 2014, we had cash and cash equivalents of approximately \$8.0 million and marketable securities of \$15.6 million.
-These funds were obtained through recent equity and debt financings including approximately \$28.8 million which we raised in aggregate net proceeds on September 30, 2013, \$2.2 million of additional net proceeds which we raised on October 31, 2013, and \$2.7 million of additional net proceeds which we raised on January 29, 2014.
-Furthermore, following the listing of our shares on the NASDAQ Capital Market in June 2014, we completed a public offering of our common stock in July 2014 in which we raised an additional \$22.8 million of net proceeds.
-After giving effect to these financings, we believe that our existing cash will allow us to continue operation through the fourth quarter of 2015.
-We currently believe that we will need to raise additional capital to continue our operations beyond the fourth quarter of 2015.
+We have consumed substantial amounts of capital to date as we continue our research and development activities.
+As of March 31, 2015, we had cash, cash equivalents and marketable securities of approximately \$32.8 million.
+These funds were obtained through recent equity and debt financings.
+We believe that our existing cash will allow us to continue operation through at least the end of the first quarter of 2016.
+We currently believe that we will need to raise additional capital to continue our operations thereafter.
 Our monthly spending levels vary based on new and ongoing development and corporate activities.